F*EX file archive sharing

 You can share versioned file archives with other users (*)

 are bundled in a so called share:

-- sharing of file archives with optional comment
+- share file archives (tar, zip, 7-zip) with optional comment

-- versioning of archives, using UTC date+time string
+- automatic versioning of archives, using UTC date+time string

 - no expire or autodelete

 - owner can add share users with read, write, add, or manage rights

 - preserve file attributes (when using F*EX clients)

 - fexpush/fexpull client with pipe support (STDOUT/STDIN)